rayct/zet/docs/1041/README.md

 # Start of WW3 due to the Advance in AI and Quantum Computing.

+# "You Simply can not Control a Hungry Lion/Tiger should it escape their Shackles."

 ## "When humanity completely loses all sense of reality, for example, to the point where we can no longer determine what's real and what's not real."

 *  Disinformation